Butts County, Georgia: State representation

 The Georgia Diagnostic and Classification State Prison of the Georgia Department of Corrections is a maximum security prison in unincorporated Butts County.
 It is home to Georgia's death row for men and Georgia's execution facility.
 The prison is also home to maximum security general population (non-death row).

+Politics

+As of the 2020s, Butts County is a strongly Republican voting county, voting 72% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Butts County is part of Georgia's 10th congressional district, currently represented by Mike Collins.
+For elections to the Georgia State Senate, Butts County is part of District 25.
+For elections to the Georgia House of Representatives, Butts County is part of District 118.